tdwaf/doc.jp/docs/goals/2024/2024-yearly.md

 ## Goals

-- Finish Tango N4 Vocabulary Anki Deck

-- Finish Genki 1 and Genki 2
+- Finish Genki 2

-- Read and understand 10 NHK easy news articles

-- Read and understand 10 Satori Reader stories
+- Immerse in 100 hours of content

 ### Stretch Goals